SystemsApproach/sdn/netvirt.rst

 receives discovered state information from the data plane, it compares this against the desired state.
-If the desired state does not match the actual state, the control plane calculates the necessary changes and pushes them to the data plane, as indicated by the *realized state* arrow.
+If the desired state does not match the actual state, the control plane calculates the necessary changes and pushes them to the data plane, as indicated by the *control directives* arrow.
 This paradigm, of continuously reconciling actual state with desired state, is a common one in distributed systems.

 The mapping between this architecture (:numref:`Figure %s